 If you don't want to share your information

 Registering on our site is optional.
-If you choose not to register or provide personal information, you can still use the Observatory web site.
+If you choose not to register or provide personal information, you can still use the WHO/European Observatory web site.
 But you will not be able to register for a newsletter, forum, consultation or conference.

-We at the Observatory view the information that we collect as a valued asset of which we take great care.
+We at WHO/European Observatory view the information that we collect as a valued asset of which we take great care.
 We will not share, sell, distribute or rent your information – including but not limited to your e-mail address – to anyone.

 Links to other sites

-WHO/Europe maintains this site and employs a range of technology to protect the information maintained on its systems from loss, misuse, unauthorized access or disclosure, alteration or destruction.
+WHO/European Observatory maintains this site and employs a range of technology to protect the information maintained on its systems from loss, misuse, unauthorized access or disclosure, alteration or destruction.

 How to contact us

 If you have any questions or concerns about the WHO/European Observatory privacy statement, please contact us at firstname.lastname@example.org.